alexshpilkin/nix/doc/manual/src/release-notes/rl-next.md

 * `nix build` has a new `--print-out-paths` flag to print the resulting output paths.
   This matches the default behaviour of `nix-build`.

+* When searching upwards for the root of the flake, Nix doesn’t consider anything that’s not owned by the current user anymore as it’s a security hazard.